siddharthroy12/DSA-Notes/Readme.md

 }
 ```

-The both time and space compexity of this algorithm is O(a+b).
+Both the time and space complexity of this algorithm is O(a+b).